zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/isymunmanagedsourceservermodule-getsourceserverdata-method.md

 ## <a name="parameters"></a>Parameter
  `pDataByteCount`
- [out] Ein Zeiger auf eine `ULONG32` , der die Größe in Bytes der Source Server-Daten empfängt.
+ [out] A pointer to a `ULONG32` that receives the size, in bytes, of the source server data.

  `ppData`
- [out] Ein Zeiger auf das zurückgegebene `pDataByteCount` Wert.
+ [out] A pointer to the returned `pDataByteCount` value.

 ## <a name="return-value"></a>Rückgabewert
- S_OK, wenn die Methode erfolgreich ist; andernfalls E_FAIL oder einen anderen Fehlercode.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Anforderungen
  **Header:** CorSym.idl, CorSym.h